 In this article, we’ll look at the timeline of Minoxidil use, so you can see how long it takes for Minoxidil to work.

-Discovered as a hair loss treatment by accident, Minoxidil is now known as one of the most effective non-surgical solutions for hair loss.
+Discovered as a hair loss treatment by accident, Minoxidil is now known as one of the most effective non-surgical solutions for treating hair loss.

 It works by dilating the blood vessels that feed the hair follicles, allowing more nutrients and oxygen to flow into the follicles, stimulating hair growth.